Saddleback Mountain Stats & History

-Saddleback is home to three quad chairlifts for the ‘20/’21 season, with more to come in the near future.
+Saddleback is home to four quad chairlifts, a t-bar, and a beginner moving carpet for the '22/'23 season, with more to come in the near future.

 - The South Branch Beginner Terrain Quad Chairlift accesses 354-vertical feet of beginner-friendly terrain.
 It’s the perfect choice for new skiers/riders of all ages.

 - The Kennebago Quad Chairlift delivers 960-vertical feet of expert and intermediate terrain, along with some of the best views in New England.

 - The Rangeley Detachable Quad Chairlift serves a variety of mixed terrain, whisking skiers and riders up 1,177-vertical feet in just over four minutes.